31 July, 2010

 As the name suggests, 'whole of life' cover provides life insurance cover for the whole of your life.
 The sum insured is paid to your dependents following your death.

-Whole of life insurance is more expensive because it is certain that the life company will eventually have to pay the sum insured.
+Whole of life insurance is more expensive than term cover because it is certain that the life company will eventually have to pay the sum insured and there is an associated investment value.
 Monthly premiums are invested by the insurer into a life fund.

-There are a large number of types of whole of life insurance, and they tend to be very popular in environments where inheritance taxes exist – which is not the case in Australia.
+There are a large number of types of whole of life insurance, and they tend to be very popular in environments where inheritance taxes exist.
+This is not the case in Australia where the product is no longer available.

-The terms and conditions of policies vary considerably, so make sure you understand the scope of the cover being offered before committing yourself.
+The terms and conditions attaching to policies vary considerably, particularly the definitions attaching to key terms, so make sure you understand the scope of the cover being offered before committing yourself.

 IMPORTANT: The material contained in this website and other associated communications is only intended as general, background information and must not be relied upon.
 No warranty is provided in relation to any material or to the services that may be contracted through exfin.com.
 It is recommended that individuals seek the advice of qualified professionals before taking any action.